microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     A successful deployment will render output like the following:

-    NAME               DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE

-   mssql-deployment   1         1         1            1           3m

     You can run the following command to check on the status of the pod and load balancer service

     `oc get all`

-     When the deployment is successful, the STATUS of the pod is Running and the service will have a valid EXTERNAL-IP address.
+     When the deployment is successful, the STATUS of the pod is   **Running** and the service will have a valid EXTERNAL-IP address.

 A pod with a SQL Server container is now deployed and a load balancer service is attached to the pod.
 Proceed to the next Modeule to connect and run queries against your SQL Server deployment